-CCSVI was proposed by Professor Paolo Zamboni, a vascular surgeon.
-His original study of 65 people with MS found narrowing of the jugular vein in 91% and of the azygous vein (in the spine) in 86%.
+CCSVI was proposed by Prof Zamboni following a study of 65 people with MS that found narrowing of the jugular vein in 91% and of the azygous vein (in the spine) in 86%.
 These abnormalities were not seen in a control group of people who didn't have MS.

 This page will be reviewed within three years

 - Journal of Neurology, Neurosurgery and Psychiatry 2009;80:392-399.
 Read article online Chronic cerebrospinal venous insufficiency in patients with multiple sclerosis.

 - Canadian Medical Association Journal 2011:183(16):e1203-e1212.
 Read article online Association between chronic cerebrospinal insufficiency and multiple sclerosis: a meta-analysis.

 - European Radiology 2017 Jan;27(1):239-246.
 Summary Extracranial venous abnormalities: A true pathological finding in patients with multiple sclerosis or an anatomical variant?

 - JAMA Neurology 2017 Nov 18 [Epub ahead of print].
 Read article online Efficacy and safety of extracranial vein angioplasty in multiple sclerosis: a randomized clinical trial.